-If you look at many essay task samples, you will soon notice there are general topics that keep repeating themselves, even though the questions might be more specific and varied.
+Most essay tasks focus on general topics that come up again and again, though the questions themselves are specific and varied.
 Using these general topics as a base, you can build idea groups and apply these ideas to many different facets of the topic.
-For example, one general topic that appears frequently on these tests is Education.
-From this general idea test makers generate more specific questions about aspects of Education, such as where to study (e.g., at home or abroad?) how to study (alone or in groups?), and many others.
-By brainstorming vocabulary and subtopics before the test, you will be prepared for any question regarding Education you may face.
+For example, one general topic that appears frequently on English exams is Education.
+From this general idea test makers generate more specific questions about different aspects of Education, such as where to study (e.g., at home vs. abroad), how to study (alone vs. in groups), and many others.
+By brainstorming vocabulary and subtopics before the test, you will be prepared for any question regarding Education or any other general topic.

-Now, you might think this is a lot of work for the chance that one type of question will appear on your test.
+You might think this is a lot of work to do for the chance that one type of question will appear on your test.
 Keep in mind that because these topics are general the ideas you collect for each may be applied to other topics as well.
 Ideas that you have generated for Education may also be applied in support of arguments and examples used on a question about Technology.
 Suppose your test asks for your opinion about the internet; for example, it may ask whether the internet aids in learning or makes students less active in their research.
 You can then draw on the examples you have already thought up for Education as well as ideas you have gathered about Technology and combine them in the answer.
-In this way you can kill two birds with one stone because you are prepared for many different possibilities.

 A strong Idea Bank should include the following elements: